limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 31337/tcp filtered Elite   no-response
 ```

-`nmap` finds one open port `80/tcp`, no SSH service, and a bunch of filter ports.
+`nmap` finds one open port `80/tcp`, no SSH service, and a bunch of filtered ports.
 Although I don't know what to make of the filtered ports now, they may prove interesting later.
 Who knows?

 ### Directory/File Enumeration